Back to top

 • Heart rhythm abnormalities

-The most common vascular dementia symptoms in the early stages of the disease include:
+The most common symptoms in the early stages of vascular dementia include:

 • Problems with planning, organising, making decisions or solving problems